Klaus Graf

 Klaus Graf (born 21 July 1969) is a German professional racing driver.
 He is the son of rally driver Peter Graf.
-He lives in the United States while competing in the American Le Mans Series.
-He resulted LMP1 class champion in 2012, and runner-up in 2010 and 2011.
+He lived in the United States while competing in the American Le Mans Series with Muscle Milk Pickett Racing.
+He resulted LMP1 class champion in 2012 and 2013, and runner-up in 2010 and 2011.

+Graf currently works as team principal at Rutronik Racing.